 NOTE: This is only a suggested plan of study.
 Variations may occur due to individual circumstances.
-This schedule reflects the computer science program beginning with Calculus I (MS 141).
-Freshman Computer Science majors needing additional preparation before beginning calculus will be placed in the appropriate algebra or precalculus courses that provide this preparation.
+This schedule reflects the computer science program beginning with Calculus I (MS 125) and the computer information systems program beginning with Calculus and Its Applications (MS 120) or Calculus I (MS 125).
+Freshman computer science majors needing additional preparation before beginning calculus will be placed in the appropriate algebra or precalculus courses that provide this preparation.
 See advisor.